What are cakes about? Here are the cakes in Utena.

 It’s four incidental cakes and one cake that is essential in the story.
 The cakes with strawberries (in the gray box) seem to emphasize minor points and are all for Chu-Chu.
 Touga’s birthday cake is an organic part of his story, and aligns with the seeming birthday cake of episode 30.
 The cake of episode 30 is critical for interpreting the episode, which is critical for the series as a whole.

 These three cakes have strawberries.
 It’s an anime trope; strawberries are girlish and are associated with cuteness and innocent love.
 The three are all for Chu-Chu, and therefore refer to Anthy.
 All three come with false implications—meaning that the cuteness and innocence are false too.
 Anthy’s love is anything but innocent.
 They are subversive cakes.
-Utena does not seem to want cake herself, but lets Chu-Chu eat the cakes.
+Utena does not want cake herself, but lets Chu-Chu eat the cakes.
 Utena’s own love may be innocent, but she doesn’t know it exists.

 This cake is unexplained.
 It just shows up.
 Chu-Chu jumps into it, and no doubt eats the whole thing.
 It seems to support Utena’s claim that she won the duel for Chu-Chu’s sake, not Anthy’s.
 Chu-Chu gratefully gives Utena the strawberry, which can be taken as calling her cute.
 Utena’s claim is bogus, though.
 She closes her eyes when she says it, unwilling to see her falsehood, and immediately before had heavy iris outlines.
+Nevertheless, given Chu-Chu’s meaning (see Chu-Chu’s arc), it is symbolically true.
+Utena’s actions end up freeing Anthy’s suppressed desires, which Chu-Chu embodies, and allowing her sweet love.
+Compare Chu-Chu’s heart-shaped cookie, which predicts sweet love to come.

-How people treat Chu-Chu is how they treat Anthy, so Utena’s claim is not far off.
-The cake for Chu-Chu seems to have a meaning similar to Chu-Chu’s heart-shaped cookie: It predicts sweet love to come.
+How people treat Chu-Chu is how they treat Anthy, so Utena’s claim is not far off anyway.

 Utena brings this cake into the dorm as a leftover from a class party.
 She strangely places it on the windowsill rather than the table, and Chu-Chu knocks it outside.
 It seems to imply that Anthy is in trouble for having to explain her absences on Saturday nights, the same way Chu-Chu is in trouble, hanging on to the outside of the windowsill.
 It’s bogus again, though.
 It’s part of Akio’s plan to meet Utena in person.
 Chu-Chu nearly falls when Akio is mentioned—that seems to be an honest reaction.